adam4l/MIST-4610-Project-1-/README.md

 - Sponsors and partners are linked to specific events, teams, or the club as a whole.

 Given the complexity and the range of activities and stakeholders involved, the database needs to be flexible, robust, and user-friendly, enabling efficient management of the club’s operations, strategic planning, and engagement with our community.

+Medical Records: An important aspect of managing a sports team is keeping track of players' health and fitness.
+This entity would include medical history, injury reports, rehabilitation progress, and fitness assessments for each player.
+Attributes: Player ID, date of record, type of injury or health issue, treatment received, recovery status, doctor's notes, and expected return date.
+Relationships: Each medical record is associated with a specific player.
+There might also be relationships to specific matches (if an injury occurred during a match) or to staff members (specifically medical staff who attended to the player).
+Financial Transactions: Managing the financial aspects of the club is crucial for its sustainability.
+This entity would cover all transactions related to the club’s operations, including player transfers, ticket sales for matches, sponsorships, and merchandise sales.
+Attributes: Transaction ID, date, type (income or expense), amount, source or destination (e.g., sponsor, merchandise, ticket sales), and associated contract or agreement (if applicable).
+Relationships: Financial transactions could be linked to various entities such as sponsors (sponsorship payments), players (salaries, transfer fees), and community events (expenses and income from events).
+Additionally, transactions related to the purchase or maintenance of facilities and equipment would also be relevant.